Coronavirus digest: France cuts COVID-19 isolation time | DW | 02.01.2022

 "There is a realistic probability that the pandemic will also become endemic in this country," VLK President Michael Weber told the Welt am Sonntag, a German newspaper.

-The coronavirus pandemic and securing pensions are the most urgent political problems of the year 2022 for Germans, the Bild am Sonntag newspaper reported, citing a survey commissioned by the Insa polling institute.
+The coronavirus pandemic and securing pensions are also considered the most urgent political problems of the year 2022 for Germans, the Bild am Sonntag newspaper has reported, citing a survey commissioned by the Insa polling institute.

 In New South Wales (NSW), Australia's most populous state, COVID-19 numbers have decreased.
 Newly diagnosed cases in NSW dropped to 18,278 from 22,577 the day before as the number of tests carried out on New Year's Day declined by a quarter, Health Department figures showed.